bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 ### Switch Modes

-To enable test mode, you need to use a test API token as the initial parameter in the setupWithApiToken: method of the BNPaymentHandler class.
+To enable test mode, you need to use a test Merchant Account as the initial parameter in the setupWithMerchantAccount: method of the BNPaymentHandler class.

-To enable production mode, you need to provide a production API token as the initial parameter in the setupWithApiToken: method of the BNPaymentHandler class.
+To enable production mode, you need to provide a production Merchant Account as the initial parameter in the setupWithMerchantAccount: method of the BNPaymentHandler class.

 You can find a code example in the [Setup section](#iossetup) above.